biohackathon-japan/BH25-wikiblitz/paper/paper.md

 # Methods
 ## iNaturalist project
 We created a project in iNaturalist [@mason2025inaturalist], (https://www.inaturalist.org/projects/biohackathon-2025). iNaturalist is an app and communicate that allows recording observation of organisms.
 The observations can be assessed using a machine-learning model.
-Those suggestions are subsequentelly assessed by members of the global iNaturalist community.
+Those suggestions are subsequentely assessed by members of the international iNaturalist community.
 An iNaturalist project is a way to collect and organise a group of observations.
-Observations collected in a group and its annotations can than be automatically integrated in other pipelines.
+Observations collected in a group and its annotations can then be automatically integrated in other pipelines.

 ## Wikidata
 Wikidata is the linked-data repository of the Wikimedia Foundation that seamlessly integrates with all language versions of Wikipedia.
 Wikidata contains data on taxa.
 Often those taxa in Wikidata contain mappings to external identifiers of which one is the iNaturalist identifier.
 These mappings allow linking those observations through its species identifier to other information source on the taxa observed.
 Wikidata has a SPARQL endpoint which we have used to align the biohackathon iNaturalist project with Wikidata.

 ## Wikipedia
 A major goal of this wikiblitz is to identify missing Wikipedia articles in the languages spoken by those who participated in the WikiBlitz.
 These are English, Japanese, Spanish, Arabic and Dutch.
-However, the pipeline can be extended to any of the language version of Wikipedia.
+However, the pipeline can be extended to any of language version of Wikipedia.

-## Github actions.
+## Github Actions.
-Github actions is a contiuous integration platform that is intended to run tests on code changes.
+Github Actions is a continuous integration platform that is intended to run tests on code changes.
 However, it can also be used to run any code.
-We have build a python script that compares all observations on a given iNaturalist project with existing articles on Wikipedia.
-This through the mappings in Wikidata.
-The script is initiated by isssueing a github issue, which triggers a github action we have build for this purpose.
+We have built a python script that compares all observations on a given iNaturalist project with existing articles on Wikipedia.
+This achieved through the mappings in Wikidata.
+The script is initiated by issuing a github issue, which triggers a github action we have build for this purpose.
 The results are stored as a markdown file in the repository.
 For this specific wikiblitz the results are published below.

 ## Implementation details